 - Due to being one atom lighter, enanthate has more testosterone per mg.
 The difference is insignificant though, perhaps a few milligrams amount of steroid more.

-Cost is another difference that influences people to choose enanthate over cypionate, which tends to be slightly more expensive.
+Cost is another difference that influences people to choose enanthate over cypionate, which tends to be slightly more expensive*.
 I was paying $35.99 CAD for 10 ml of 100 mg/ml of testosterone cypionate.
 Today, I paid $60.76 CAD for 10 ml of 200 mg/ml of testosterone enanthate.
-That works out to just over $10 CAD cheaper, though I don’t know if that’s because it’s enanthate or because it’s the higher concentration (I was told by another transman that higher concentration T is usually less expensive.)
+That works out to just over $10 CAD cheaper, though I don’t know if that’s because it’s enanthate or because it’s the higher concentration (I’ve been told that higher concentration T is usually less expensive.)

 Practically speaking, enanthate and cypionate are virtually identical.
 I doubt I’ll any differences, but you can be sure that if I do I’ll post all the details!